farhadkpx/Data-Science-Capstone-Project/README.md

 In my pursuit to ascertain the connected and possible next word choice, I used N-Gram models(bigram, trigram, fourgram and fivegram).These N-grams word combinations are based on existing logical neighboring relations ,which projects Markov Chain model properties`

 **Katz's Back-off model**

 Following the Markov property, I think katz's Back-Off (KBO) Model is an apt choice algorithm for 'next-word-prediction' project.
 By Wiki: Katz back-off is a generative n-gram language model that estimates the conditional probability of a word given its history in the n-gram.
 It accomplishes this estimation by backing-off to models with smaller histories under certain conditions.
 By doing so, the model with the most reliable information about a given history is used to provide the better results.

 In selecting next word prediction, katz's model offers most reliable fall-back plan.
 For instance, if Fivegram fails to find a next-word prediction then regresses back to fourgram, threegram or bigram model.

-So we can see that Markov chain model offers the affinity between words, meaning how words should be connected based on N-gram model and Katz's model falls back on Markov chain as needed.
-I used both of them as an interdependent models.
+So we can see that Markov chain model defines how the logical affinity between words should be maintained and N-gram models create those connection points available, while katz's model falls back on Markov chain model as needed.
+I used both model as interdependent models in finding my natural language processing(NLP) prediction.

 ### Limitation and Scope
 * The total combination file size is extremely big, needs lot of computational power.